omerakben/tuel-Selenium-WebDriver-RestSharp/IMPLEMENTATION_SUMMARY.md

 # 🚀 Implementation Summary: Analysis Findings Applied

 ## Overview
-This document summarizes the implementation of critical improvements identified in the comprehensive code analysis of the LOCSelenium project.
+This document summarizes the implementation of critical improvements identified during the transition of the legacy LOC Selenium solution into the **Transit to Fully Open-Source TUEL** framework.

 ## ✅ Completed Implementations